One hurt after Warbird crashes in Cromwell

 The de Havilland Tiger Moth flipped and came to rest upside down.

-A police spokesman said officers responded to a call at noon today and went to the Cromwell Racecourse Aerodrome near State Highway 6 and Ripponvale Rd.
+A police spokesman said officers responded to a call at noon today and went to the Cromwell Racecourse airport near State Highway 6 and Ripponvale Rd.

 There were no serious injuries, he said, but the road had been blocked and Fire and Emergency NZ assisted at the scene.